FEADME: Fast Elliptical Accretion Disk Modeling Engine: Results

 \subsection{TDE Disk Structure}

 The TDEs in our sample exhibit substantial diversity in their inferred disk geometries and kinematics, reflecting the range of conditions under which debris circularizes and begins emitting Balmer-line radiation.
-The full set of fitted parameters for all epochs is provided in Table~\ref{tab:tde_params_compact}, and the examples of the temporal evolution for each event are shown in Figure~\ref{fig:tde-parameter-evolution}.
+The full set of fitted parameters for all epochs is provided in Table~\ref{tab:tde_params_compact}.
+Their aggregate distribution relative to the AGN morphology bins is shown in Figure~\ref{fig:violin-parameter-compare}, the individual-event contributions are shown in Figure~\ref{fig:tde-agn-parameter-distributions}, and examples of the temporal evolution for each event are shown in Figure~\ref{fig:tde-parameter-evolution}.

 A defining feature of the TDE disks is the wide range of eccentricities recovered across epochs.
-Although many spectra favor low eccentricity ($e \sim \numrange{0.1}{0.2}$), consistent with the formation of relatively circular disks once debris undergoes self-intersection and shock dissipation \citep{hung2020,krolik2016}, several early epochs, particularly in AT~2018hyz and AT~2018zr, show elevated eccentricities.
-This behavior aligns with expectations that TDE disks begin in a highly noncircular state and evolve toward more circular configurations as circularization proceeds.
+The aggregate TDE distribution has median $e = \num{0.28(0.11:0.29)}$, lower than the AGN median but not uniformly circular.
+Several epochs in AT~2020zso and PTF09djl remain highly eccentric, while many AT~2018hyz epochs favor lower eccentricities.
+This behavior suggests that in many epochs the line-emitting debris has already undergone substantial circularization by the time a resolved double-peaked Balmer profile is visible, although several events still retain appreciable eccentricity \citep{hung2020,krolik2016}.

-The inferred inclinations cluster between $i \sim \qtyrange{55}{75}{deg}$, indicating that the Balmer emission is generally produced in moderately to highly inclined viewing geometries.
-These inclinations are consistent with the broad, double-peaked, or asymmetric structures observed in the line profiles of our TDE sample, all of which require larger projected rotational velocities to reproduce their observed peak separations.
+The inferred inclinations cluster around $i = \qty{59.5(10.7:6.9)}{deg}$, indicating that the Balmer emission is generally produced in moderately inclined viewing geometries.
+These inclinations result in the broad, double-peaked, or asymmetric structures observed in the line profiles of our TDE sample, all of which require appreciable projected rotational velocities to reproduce their observed peak separations.